pjsip/pjproject_docs/README.md

 There are two ways to build PJSIP RTD docs: locally, and in the RTD server.
 You build the docs locally only when developing the documentation itself, i.e. to preview the results locally.

-For the live version, the docs are built in the RTD server automatically whenever it detects changes to **pjproject_docs** repository (note: not the *pjproject* repository!)
+For the live version, the docs are built in the RTD server automatically whenever changes are pushed to **pjproject_docs** repository (note: not the *pjproject* repository!)

-More will be explained in the *Generating Documentation* section below.

 ## Local Installation